Skip to main content

 Written by Rebecca Huber

 Instead of having to comb through 990 data yourself, Advanced Funder Insights does all the data analysis for you.
-Now you can easily spot big picture trends about funders to save even more time when prospecting.
+Now you can easily spot "big picture" trends of funders to save even more time when prospecting.

 Advanced Funder Insights are available on the Standard Plan and above.

-When looking at the Bill and Melinda Gates Foundation, their Foundation's giving median has stabilized around $500k from 2027-2023.
+When looking at the Gates Foundation, this funder's giving median has stabilized around $500k from 2017-2023.
 This may influence future applicants to hover around that same grant amount to follow past trends.

 In the example below, 516 Arts was a first time grantee of the Ford Foundation in 2023.